wilsonmar/VisualStudio/PerfTest.md

    QUESTION: Transaction names are NOT added during recording?

 7).
-Click stop recording button.
+Click **Stop** recording button.
 Visual Studio detects dynamic parameters, etc.

 8).
-TIP: Save the solution folder, then zip it up.
+PROTIP: Save the solution folder, then zip it up.

 A recording is just the beginning.

+9).
+PROTIP: Clear-up the script by deleting extraneous lines (that are not .aspx calls):

+   * "_browserLink" calls Visual Studio uses.

 ### <a name="OpenSampleProject"> Open Sample Project</a>